Joerg-Schultz/PythonKurs/README.md

 - Nested lists
 - Join method

+## If / else / elif

+Conditional code execution.
+Indentation is syntax.
+Comparisons
+- == same value
+- The operators 'is' and 'is not' test for object identity: x is y is true if and only if x and y are the same object.
+- Comparisons can be chained arbitrarily, and expressions like a < b < c

+**Exercise** Condition expressions

 ## Strings

 I put them after lists, as many string operations make only sense if you see Strings as lists of characters